-15. (LOSS)/EARNINGS PER SHARE
+15. LOSS PER SHARE

-Basic earnings per share amounts are calculated by dividing (loss)/profit for the year, net of tax, attributable to owners of the parent by the weighted average number of ordinary shares outstanding during the financial year.
+Basic earnings per share amounts are calculated by dividing loss for the year, net of tax, attributable to owners of the parent by the weighted average number of ordinary shares outstanding during the financial year.

-The following tables reflect the profit and share data used in the computation of basic earnings per share for the years ended 31 March:
+The following tables reflect the profit and share data used in the computation of basic loss per share for the years ended 31 March: